Baby sleep needs

 At this age, baby sleep cycles are closer to those of grown-up sleep – which means less waking at night.
 So your baby might not wake you during the night, or waking might happen less often.

 But many babies do wake during the night and need an adult to settle them back to sleep.
 Some babies do this 3-4 times a night.

 At this age, most babies are still having 2-3 daytime naps that last for between 30 minutes and 2 hours.

 6-12 months: other developments that affect sleep

-From around six months, babies develop lots of new abilities that can affect sleep or make babies more difficult to settle:
+From around six months, babies develop many new abilities that can affect their sleep or make them more difficult to settle:

-- Babies learn to keep themselves awake, especially if something interesting is happening, or they’re in a place with lots of light and noise.
+- Babies learn to keep themselves awake, especially if something interesting is happening, or they’re in a place with a lot of light and noise.

 - Settling difficulties can happen at the same time as crawling.
 You might notice your baby’s sleep habits changing when baby starts moving around more.

 - Babies learn that things exist, even when they’re out of sight.
 Now that your baby knows you exist when you leave the bedroom, baby might call or cry out for you.

 - Separation anxiety is when babies get upset because you’re not around.
 It might mean your baby doesn’t want to go to sleep and wakes up more often in the night.
 As babies mature they gradually overcome this worry.